elastic/connectors/docs/CONTRIBUTING.md

 In order to enforce code style, our CI jobs apply a linter, and will fail to build (and block merging of) non-complient changes.

 You can run the linter locally with `make lint` to ensure that your changes do not introduce any issues.

+### Testing

+Tests not only verify and demonstrate that a new feature does what it is supposed to, but they also protect the codebase from unintentional future regressions.
+For this reason, it is important to both add tests when contributing new code, and to ensure that all tests (old and new) are passing.

+Our goal is to maintain 90% test coverage for each connector.

+Be sure to read about our [unit tests](./DEVELOPING.md#unit-tests) and [integration tests](./DEVELOPING.md#integration-tests).

 ### Backport labels